Vertex Diary

 Winter highlights in Kars:

-Turkey may not be the first place that comes to mind for skiing, but it’s home to some fantastic winter resorts.
-If you’re planning a trip during the colder months, these destinations should be on your radar:
+While Turkey may not be the first destination that springs to mind when considering a skiing getaway, it boasts some remarkable winter resorts that are worth exploring.
+If you’re planning a trip during the chilly months, these captivating destinations should be on your itinerary:

 Uludağ – The most famous ski resort, just a few hours from Istanbul, offering slopes for all levels.